 Our goal is to provide products and services for niche-markets concerning fabric-structures and LTA aircraft with new/better capability than exists today.

-Following principles established much earlier by Jean Baptiste Meusnier (1784), who proposed an elongated aerostat form to reduce aerodynamic drag (thus making it easier to ply the sky) the achievement was significant – enabling airships for transportation and other useful purposes, which followed.
-The heyday for such airships thus was kicked-off and the gold-rush began.
+Following principles established much earlier by Jean Baptiste Meusnier (1784), who proposed an elongated aerostat form to reduce aerodynamic drag (thus making it easier to ply the sky) the achievement was significant.
+It enabled airships for transportation and other useful purposes, which followed.
+The heyday for them thus was kicked-off and the gold-rush began.

 Nobody looked back or asked themselves, “Is it the right way for airships to follow?”